Moving to Brisbane: The 15 most common questions

 2. What is the climate like in Brisbane?

 Brisbane’s coldest months are June and July with daytime maximums usually around 22 deg.
 C but rarely falling below 20 deg.
-C. Because of the city's closeness to the Moreton Bay and the Coral Sea, it maintains mild variations in temperature all year round with 280 days of sun a year and a winter that is described by southerners as glorious.
-If you’re moving from an interstate location Brisbane you won’t need nearly as much cold-weather gear as you would in our southern capitals.
+C. Because of the city's closeness to the Moreton Bay and the Coral Sea, it maintains mild variations in temperature all year round with 280 days of sun a year and a winter that is described by Southerners as glorious.
+If you’re moving from an interstate location to Brisbane you won’t need nearly as much cold-weather gear as you would in our southern capitals.